Our current board consists of 17 members:

-Marilyn Cohen, AME’s Executive Director, was one of the founding members.
-Marilyn has been actively involved in media literacy education since the early 90s.
+Marilyn Cohen, Executive Director, was one of AME’s founding members.
+Marilyn has been actively involved in curriculum development, training and research focused on media literacy education since the early 90s.
 She also currently serves as the Director of the Northwest Center for Excellence in Media Literacy, College of Education, University of Washington.
-Through her work with AME and the NW Center, she has taken a leadership role in organizing conferences and workshops designed to grow the media literacy movement particularly in the Pacific Northwest.
-In addition, in 2007 she assumed leadership in organizing the nation’s first Media Literacy Research Summit, sponsored by the organization now known as the National Association for Media Literacy Education.
-Marilyn has also written a number of media literacy-based curriculum materials that have been implemented widely by schools as well as by a broad range of groups and organizations serving young people across the nation.
+Through her work with AME and the NW Center, she has taken a leadership role in organizing and implementing a number of media literacy-based initiatives designed to grow the media literacy movement, particularly in the Pacific Northwest.

-Michael Danielson has been a teacher at Seattle Prep for 22 years.
-He has been teaching Media Literacy and Digital Citizenship for decades, but mostly recently in a semester course for 9th graders.
+Michael Danielson, AME’s Chairperson, has been a teacher at Seattle Prep for 22 years.
+He has been teaching Media Literacy and Digital Citizenship for decades, but most recently in a semester course for 9th graders.
 He is also the EdTech director helping to train teachers and students in the best use of technology.
 Michael has been a writer for the Center for Media Literacy and is the current chair of Action for Media Education.

 Ethan Delavan is the Director of Technology at The Bush School, a K-12 independent school.
 Trained as a drama teacher, Ethan began integrating media and technology into his classes and made the switch to teaching technology full time to middle school students.
 His latest passion is helping colleagues to bring technology into student experience to further creativity and collaboration.
 He has served on the boards of 911 Media Arts Center and the National Association for Media Literacy Education.

-Linda Kennedy is the principal in the media education and consulting firm of LK Media, which specializes in teaching media literacy to parents, teachers, students, caregivers, childcare providers, and community organizations.
-She has more than 25 years of experience in the media.
+Ms. Linda Kennedy is the principal in the media education and consulting firm of LK Media.
+LK Media specializes in teaching media literacy to parents, teachers, students, caregivers, childcare providers, and community organizations.
+Ms. Kennedy has more than 25 years of experience in the media.
 She started her career as a radio and television reporter in Omaha, Nebraska and after a short stint in Portland, Oregon moved to Seattle to become an a reporter, anchor, and producer at KING 5 Television in Seattle.
-Her news “beats” included consumer reporting, medicine, and the environment.
-After leaving KING, she directed internal and external communications for Public Health – Seattle & King County.
-Academically, she received a BA from Macalester College and additional training in media and Media Literacy.
-If you talk with her long enough, Linda will work Media Literacy into any conversation.